ng-workshops/2019_06_03_berlin_starter/README.md

 - [Angular i18n](https://angular.io/guide/i18n) The build in solution for internationalization from Angular
 - [NGX-Translate](http://www.ngx-translate.com) A more dynamic approach for internationalization from the community
+- [ngx-translate-extract](https://github.com/biesbjerg/ngx-translate-extract) Extracts localizations keys from the app and saves them in json files for each language
 - [POEditor](https://poeditor.com) Online localization management platform
 - [BabelEdit](https://www.codeandweb.com/babeledit) Translation editor spezialized for web apps